Spandan185/snake-game/README.md

 # snake-game
 <br>
-a basic snake game using pithon :)
+a basic snake game using python :)